TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide_sphinx/examples/drivers/gpmc_flash_io.md

 ::::{only} SOC_AM62X
 **Attention:** As the wake-up R5 is the device manager, it needs to be started by the SBL.
 So it can not be loaded through CCS.
 It should be flashed and booted through SBL.

+- Refer to [Flashing a Hello World example](../../device/am62x/getting_started_flash.md) for flashing the application.
 ::::

 ## See Also